-The landscape in the highlands is barren and lunar like and at Askja NASA trained Apollo astronauts in 1967.
+The landscape in the highland is barren and lunar-like and at Askja NASA trained Apollo astronauts in 1967.

 All of a sudden a beautiful oasis opened up, Herðubreiðarlindir oasis, which got its name from the Queen of Icelandic mountains, Herðubreið.
-Unfortunately it was rainy and foggy so we didn´t get to see this beautiful mountain.
 We made a stop at Herðubreiðarlindir, and I was astounded by its green and lush vegetation and the beauty of this place in the middle of this barren wilderness.

 There is a hut at Herðubreiðarlindir and toilet facilities.
 It costs ISK 500 to use the facilities, but do make use of them as it is not a given thing that one can find a toilet in the middle of the wilderness.